2007 Valenzuela local elections

 Local elections were held in the city of Valenzuela on May 14, 2007, within the Philippine general election.
 The voters voted for the elective local posts in the city: the mayor, vice mayor, two Congressmen, and the councilors—six in each of the city's two legislative districts.

 Election results

 The winners of the congressional, mayoral and vice mayoral seats of Valenzuela City are determined with the highest number of votes received.
 These positions are voted for separately, so there is a possibility that the winning officials come from different political parties.

 Mayoral election

-Incumbent Sherwin T. Gatchalian ran for re-election.
-His primary opponent was former mayor Jose Emmanuel "Bobbit" L. Carlos.
+Incumbent Sherwin Gatchalian ran for re-election.
+His primary opponent was former mayor Jose Emmanuel "Bobbit" Carlos.

+Vice mayoral election

+Incumbent Antonio Espiritu ran for reelection.
+His main opponent was incumbent 2nd district councilor Eric Martinez.

 Congressional elections

 First district

-Incumbent representative Bobbit Carlos ran for mayor, first district candidates include incumbent mayor Sherwin's brother, Rexlon, and barangay councilor Eddie Lozada.
+Incumbent representative Bobbit Carlos ran for mayor.
+His seat will be contested by incumbent mayor Sherwin's brother, Rexlon, and barangay councilor Eddie Lozada.

 Second district

-Magtanggol Gunigundo is the incumbent.
-His opponent was Wes Gatchalian, brother of incumbent mayor Win and Rex.
+Incumbent representative Antonio Serapio died in a car crash on February 19, 2007.
+His seat will be contested by former representative Magi Gunigundo and Wes Gatchalian, brother of incumbent mayor Win and Rex.